menu

 Living in Huntington

 Huntington is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New York.
-With a population of 19,645 people and ten constituent neighborhoods, Huntington is the 92nd largest community in New York.
+With a population of 19,645 people and ten associated neighborhoods, Huntington is the 92nd largest community in New York.

 Huntington home prices are not only among the most expensive in New York, but Huntington real estate also consistently ranks among the most expensive in America.